PugetBench for Creators User Guide

 Data Collection

-All data is completely anonymous.
-No personally identifiable information is collected – only basic information on hardware specifications and application versions is recorded.
+When uploading a result to our public database, basic information on hardware specifications and application versions is recorded.
+All data is completely anonymous, and no personally identifiable information is collected.
 An example set of raw data is available below:

 {